tejeshn48/3000/charan1.md

 ### Docker Engine Rest API

 It facilitates interactions between Docker daemon and applications.
-An HTTP client is usually required to access these APIs.
-Docker Architecture Docker architecture is a client-server-based architecture.
+An HTTP client is usually required to access these APIs.Docker architecture is a client-server-based architecture.
 It has three major components that are mentioned below:

 ###### 1. Docker host